godaddy/gasket/packages/gasket-plugin-nextjs/docs/routing.md

 ## Parameterized pages

-If you need the contents of the page to be dynamic based on the URL, you can read the query string or use the [advanced routing](#advanced-routing) option.
+If you need the contents of the page to be dynamic based on the URL, you can read the query string or use [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).
 There are two ways to read the query string.
 At the page level, the context object passed to the static [getInitialProps] method contains a `query` object with the parsed query string parameters.

 ```jsx
 import * as React from 'react';